Screen printing machines, also called screen printing presses, are the most productive piece of equipment in any screen printing business.

-The best screen printing press is typically one that can accommodate all of your business' needs but will also allow you to grow.
-We've heard from countless print shops that they wish they'd bought a slightly larger press with a few more printing stations.
+The best screen printing press is typically one that can accommodate all of your business needs but will also allow you to grow.
+We’ve heard from countless print shops that they wish they’d bought a slightly larger press with a few more printing stations.
 Take that advice seriously!
-Buy something just slightly bigger than you think you'll need so that in five years' time it still suits your business.
+Buy something just slightly bigger than you think you’ll need so that in five years’ time it still suits your business.

-Ask five screen printers what the best press is and you'll likely get five different answers.
+Ask five screen printers what the best press is, and you’ll likely get five different answers.
 Here are several prominent shops that each use and love different brands of screen printing machines:

 Screen printing is currently an in-demand skill.
-There are lucrative opportunities for hard-working people that want to learn and are motivated to screen print.
+There are lucrative opportunities for hard-working people who want to learn and are motivated to screen print.
 Starting your own business is just one way to get there.